tducret/revolut-python/README.md

 If you don't have a Revolut token yet, the tool will allow you to obtain one.

+⚠️ **If you don't receive a SMS when trying to get a token, you need to logout from the app on your Smartphone.**

 ## TODO

 - [ ] Document revolutbot.py